Brazilian Army Aviation (1919–1941): Operations and political participation

 The Aviation School was involved in revolutionary movements.
 Some airmen sympathized with the Copacabana Fort revolt, but the school was occupied in advance by loyalists, who arrested several officers.
 Ten planes were used against the 1924 São Paulo Revolt, with two aviators being injured.
 In the subsequent Paraná Campaign, in 1925, another air detachment carried operations.
 In 1924 there were again arrests of pilots who sympathized with rebels.
 Fearing an attack, president Artur Bernardes paralyzed the aviation service.
 Its development only resumed after the end of Bernardes term, in 1926.

-Military aviation was used by both sides of the Brazilian Revolution of 1930, on a small scale, and again in the Constitutionalist Revolution of 1932, which was its first use on a considerable scale in Brazil, even though the number of planes was small.
+Military aviation was used by both sides of the Revolution of 1930, on a small scale, and again in the Constitutionalist Revolution of 1932, which was its first use on a considerable scale in Brazil, even though the number of planes was small.
 Army Aviation flew in support of loyalist ground forces in the Paraíba Valley and southern São Paulo and bombed cities in São Paulo.
 Four loyalist planes were hit on the ground by São Paulo aviation in Mogi-Mirim, and a loyalist pilot was killed by anti-aircraft fire in Casa Branca.
 Encounters with São Paulo aviation in the air were rare.
 In the 1935 Communist uprising, a revolt broke out in Campo dos Afonsos, but was suppressed by troops from Vila Militar.
 If they had taken off, the rebels could have caused serious damage.
 Instead, planes attacked the rebels of the 3rd Infantry Regiment.